publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch58/m__us_usc_t10_s1154.md

         (1)  __Charter school__  __.—__

-        The term “charter school” has the meaning given that term in section 5210(1) of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-7221i(1)][/us/usc/t20/s7221i/1]).
+        The term “charter school” has the meaning given that term in section 4310 of the Elementary and Secondary Education Act of 1965.

         (2)  __Eligible school__  __.—__